DFN Happy Hour No. 13 : Post Cards from The Edge

 The USPS has been under assault by democracy cynics for a very long time.
 The founding fathers recognized that communication is the key to democracy.
 As the government program that tied our nation together, a functional post office represents a government service success story and threat to the idea that private companies always do things better.
 TIL: The word “privatization” was perhaps coined by the Nazi‘s.
 In addition, the post office represent a threat to government surveillance.
-The post office has stricter laws protecting privacy than any digital service.
+The post office has stricter laws protecting privacy (<-4 separate links) than any digital service.
 Since 1877 the Supreme Court has held

 “The constitutional guaranty of the right of the people to be secure in their papers against unreasonable searches and seizures extends to their papers, thus closed against inspection, wherever they may be.”[Jackson ruling]

-All of this has drawn the ire of those cynical souls believe that a government for the people and by the people should in fact perish from this earth before it’s ever even been fully realized.
+All of this has drawn the ire of those cynical souls who believe that a government for the people and by the people should in fact perish from this earth before it’s ever even been fully realized.

 Examples of assaults on our post office include, prohibiting it from getting into the email and other modern communication services, denying it the ability to enter banking, requirement to fully prepay its retiree health benefits.
 Every move to repeal that requirement or otherwise support in recent years has been blocked the worst of the worst in congress, executive branch, and their deep pocketed backers.
 This has come to culmination in the Louis DeJoy buying the job of postmaster general after the forced removal of Ronald Stroman.
 DeJoy has immediately jeopardized elections via a mail slow down.

 So this week: buy stamps, buy merch, and support the Grand Alliance to Save the Post Office.